Center-left group claims Democrats' spending package would save families thousands

 Third Way's report found that changes to the child tax credit, child care cost caps, expansions to the Affordable Care Act and closing the Medicaid coverage gap could save families thousands each year.

-"A two-parent family of four would receive or save up to about $7,400 from these four provisions," said Moeller.
+"A two-parent family of four would receive or save up to about $7,400 from these four provisions," said Moller.
 "A single mother with two kids would receive or save as much as $15,000."

-Use the dropdown to select a state and see what benefits different families would receive, according to data compiled and analyzed from Third Way.
+Use the dropdown below to select a state and see what benefits various structures of families would receive, according to data compiled and analyzed by Third Way.

 The report analyzes what the benefits would mean for 306 representative families across the country and includes a map for users to toggle back and forth between states and provisions.
 For each state, a "family" consists of two children ages 2 and 7 (to take into account the age-dependent benefits of the child tax credit and the child care cost caps), and either two married adults or a single mother.
 The families vary based on the median income for that state's specific household structure.